1825 The Drawings [R-07.2015]

 The PCT makes no provision for photographs.
 Nevertheless, they are allowed by the International Bureau where it is impossible to present in a drawing what is to be shown (for instance, crystalline structures).
 Where, exceptionally, photographs are submitted, they must be on sheets of A4 size, they must be black and white, and they must respect the minimum margins and admit of direct reproduction.
 Color photographs are not accepted.

-The procedure for rectification of obvious mistakes in the drawings is explained in MPEP § 1836 .
-The omission of an entire sheet of drawings cannot be rectified without affecting the international filing date , except in applications filed on or after April 1, 2007, where, if the application, on its initial receipt date, contained a priority claim and a proper incorporation by reference statement, the original international filing date may be retained if the submitted correction was completely contained in the earlier application.
-See PCT Rules 4.18 and 20.6 .
-Changes other than the rectification of obvious mistakes are considered amendments.
+The procedure for rectification of obvious mistakes in the drawings is explained in MPEP § 1836.
+The omission of an entire sheet of drawings cannot be rectified without affecting the international filing date, except in applications filed on or after April 1, 2007, where, if the application, on its initial receipt date, contained a priority claim and a proper incorporation by reference statement, the original international filing date may be retained if the submitted correction was completely contained in the earlier application.
+See PCT Rules 4.18 and 20.6.
+Rectifications of obvious mistakes are not considered to be amendments.

-If drawings are referred to in an international application and are not found in the search copy file, the examiner should refer the application to a Special Program Examiner in his or her Technology Center.
-See Administrative Instructions Section 310 .
+If drawings are referred to in an international application and are not found in the search copy file, the examiner should refer the application to a Quality Assurance Specialist in his or her Technology Center or a PCT Special Program Examiner.
+See Administrative Instructions Section 310.